UNITE Foundation Scholarship 2022-23

 What is the UNITE Foundation Scholarship?

-The UNITE Foundation Scholarship scheme offers students the full cost of accommodation at Moonraker Point, for up to a maximum of three years.
+The UNITE Foundation Scholarship scheme offers students the full cost of an en-suite single room at a Unite residence (depending on availability) for a maximum of three years.
+Accommodation will be covered for a full 52 weeks each year.

-King’s will be offering UNITE Scholarships to those successfully applying for entry in September 2020 as well as to existing King's students who will be continuing on their current course in 2020-21.
+King’s will be offering Unite Scholarships to those successfully applying for entry in September 2022 as well as to existing King's students who will be continuing on their current course in 2022-23.

 Applications are open to Home fee status students who meet the eligibility criteria listed below.